HR 4138: Characteristics

-The spectrum of K Carinae matches a spectral class of AIV, with the luminosity class A1V indicating that it is a main sequence star that generates energy by the fusion of helium at its core.
+The spectrum of K Carinae matches a spectral class of A1V, with the luminosity class V indicating that it is a main sequence star that generates energy by the fusion of helium at its core.
 This star is 2.3 times more massive than the Sun, with a radius 3.43 times the radius of the Sun and a luminosity 75 times solar.
 The effective temperature of 9160 K give it a blue-white hue typical of A-type stars.
 It has an age estimated at 400 million years and has a low projected rotational velocity of 12 km/s.
 Unexpectedly for an A-type star, a magnetic field has been detected.

 The star has an overabundance of lanthanides and heavy elements on its surface, and thus is classified as chemically peculiar.
 While elements such as helium are depleted relative to the Sun, and light (Z < 30) elements have solar-like abundances, heavier elements such as barium, strontium, yttrium and zirconium are overabundant.
 The abundance of mercury is around 15,000 times solar.
 The uneven distribution of silicon and iron on its surface make K Carinae variable in the far-ultraviolet – the variability happens due to its rotation, which is believed to have a period between 3.0 and 3.2 days.

 K Carinae displays an infrared excess, indicating the presence of an orbiting debris disk with a black body temperature of 45 K at a separation of 314.2 AU from the host star.